Gene Simmons

-Gene Simmons (born Chaim Witz; חיים ויץ /he/; August 25, 1949), also known by his stage persona "the Demon", is an Israeli-American musician.
+Gene Simmons (born Chaim Witz; חיים ויץ /he/; August 25, 1949), also known by his stage persona "the Demon", is an Israeli and American musician and songwriter.
 He was the bassist and co-lead singer of the hard rock band Kiss, which he co-founded with Paul Stanley, Ace Frehley, and Peter Criss in 1973.
 Simmons, alongside Stanley, remained a constant member of the band until their dissolution in 2023.
 Simmons is also known for his long tongue and for his reality television show, Gene Simmons Family Jewels, which aired from 2006 to 2012.
 He was inducted into the Rock and Roll Hall of Fame in 2014 as a member of Kiss.

 Early life and education

-Simmons was born Chaim Witz on August 25, 1949 in Haifa, Israel to Jewish refugees from Hungary.
+Simmons was born Chaim Witz on August 25, 1949, in Haifa, Israel, to Jewish refugees from Hungary.
 His mother, Flóra Kovács (later Florence Klein, then Florence Lubowski) (1925–2018), was born in Jánd in the Northern Great Plain region of eastern Hungary.
 She survived internment in Nazi concentration camps from November 1944 to her liberation from the Mauthausen camp in Austria on May 5, 1945.
 She and her brother, Larry Klein, were the only members of the family to survive the Holocaust.
-Witz's father, Ferenc "Feri" Yehiel Witz (1925–2002), was a carpenter whom Klein married in 1946; the couple moved to Israel the following year.
+Witz's father, Ferenc "Feri" Yehiel Witz (1925–2002), was a carpenter whom Klein married in 1946; the couple moved to Mandatory Palestine the following year.

 Witz spent his early childhood in Tirat Carmel and was raised in a practicing Jewish household.
 He has said that his family was "dirt poor", scraping by on rationed bread and milk.
 At the age of seven, he began to pick wild fruit and sell it on roadsides together with a friend.

 At age eight, after his parents’ divorce, Witz and his mother immigrated to the United States, settling in Queens, New York City.
 His father remained in Israel, where he had another son and three daughters.
 In the United States, Witz changed his name to Gene Klein, adopting his mother's maiden name.
 When he was nine, he briefly attended a Jewish religious school, Yeshiva Torah Vodaas, before transferring to a public school.
 He graduated from Newtown High School.

 Klein attended Sullivan County Community College in New York.
-He graduated from Richmond College in Staten Island, New York with a BA in Education in 1970.
+He was graduated from Richmond College in Staten Island, New York with a BA in Education in 1970.